 Both of these books are filled with tons of useful information on dealing with cancer in dogs.
 There is so much to know about: different treatment options available, supplements, what to feed, and more.
 Both of these books go into detail exactly how different things help with the treatment of cancer in dogs, more than I could ever cover here in depth.
 I read both of these books when I was dealing with cancer in one of my dogs and they were both so invaluable.
 Plus, they helped to show me how to do things better with my current dogs, in hopes of lowering their chance of getting cancer or hopefully preventing them from getting cancer.

-Here is a free excerpt from “The Dog Cancer Survival Guide: Full Spectrum Treatments to Optimize Your Dog’s Life Quality and Longevity” by Dr. DemianDressler, DVM.
+Here is a “The Dog Cancer Survival Guide: Full Spectrum Treatments to Optimize Your Dog’s Life Quality and Longevity” by Dr. DemianDressler, DVM.
 The excerpt is about the dog cancer diet.
 The dog cancer diet gives you helpful information about how to help your dog fight cancer with food.

 If you have a dog with cancer, it is recommended not to vaccinate your dog for anything.
 This is because vaccinations are intended for healthy animals only and vaccines over stimulate the immune system.
 To vaccinate or not to vaccinate can be an incredibly personal decision and a matter of following the law.
 Please talk to your holistic vet to determine what is best for your dog and situation before deciding to vaccinate or not vaccinate.